Amplifier wire gauge chart

 A more detailed explanation

-Here is an explanation about the formula we use, in case you want more details.
-Calculating the amplifier's total power is straightforward, but the other two parts can be confusing.
+Here is an explanation about the formulas we use, in case you want more details.
+Calculating the amplifier's total power is straightforward, but the other parts can be confusing.

 Automotive voltage is neither 12 volts nor 14.4 volts